 - Generate new interest in the EO climate data sets produced for inland water bodies within the community of limnologists, operating at local to global spatial scales and likely to use varying subsets of the Lakes ECV products.

-Deriving the Lakes Essential Climate Variable (ECV) from satellite records requires the use of different remote sensing techniques including radar altimetry, thermal and optical sensing.
+Deriving the Lakes Essential Climate Variable (ECV) from satellite records requires the use of various remote sensing techniques including radar altimetry, thermal and optical sensing.
 The state-of-the-art used to produce the ECV products applies distinct sensor combinations and methodologies for calibration and validation for each product.
 The Lakes_cci team therefore consists of experts representing each remote sensing domain.

 The purpose of this project is to revisit the algorithms required for the generation of each parameter, aiming to fulfil the GCOS requirements to the extent possible with modern and legacy sensors.